 - Padded springs are located outside the fun zone

-- High-quality TUV Approved construction
+- High-quality and safe TUV Approved construction

 - Ladder and rain cover included